tardate/LittleCodingKata/README.md

-# 419 Little Coding Katas
+# 420 Little Coding Katas

-> Latest addition :sparkles: [maxSubarraySum](./lua/max-sub-array-sum) - Using Lua to find the maximum sub-array sum; cassidoo's interview question of the week (2026-02-23).
-Turns out that this is probably also a proof for the sunk cost fallacy!
+> Latest addition :sparkles: [About Idris](./idris/about) - An overview of the Idris 2 programming language, its features, and ecosystem.
+Includes setting up and running on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about